Potato Soup Recipe - The Modern Method of Cooking Using a Power Pressure Cooker XL or Insta Pot

 - Set the power pressure cooker to chicken/meat.
 Bring to a boil.

 - Place lid on power pressure cooker, and set to soup/stew.
 Set the timer to 15 minutes.

 - Cook raw bacon until crisp.
 Set aside.

 - Make a Roux to thicken soup.
 Place two tablespoons of margarine in skillet, slowly add two Tbsp of flour to the skillet and brown, add water from the soup mixture to create a Roux.

 - Mash the potatoes and vegetables to cream the soup.
 Add the Roux to the soup mixture, and crumbled bacon, sprinkle about a tsp of Maggie into the soup mixture.
 Set the power pressure cooker to chicken/meat bring to a second boil.
 Press the keep warm button on the power pressure cooker and serve.

-- Suggestions: Serve with a slice of German Bavarian bread or grilled cheese sandwiches, salt & pepper, and maggie to your taste.
+- Suggestions: Serve with a slice of German Bavarian bread or grilled cheese sandwiches.
+Add salt & pepper, and add Maggi to soup -- to your taste.